bloominstituteoftechnology/React-Friends/README.md

   - Step 4: move the `people.js` file from this repo into the `src` directory inside of your new `react-friends` project.
   - Step 5: cd into `react-friends` and run `npm start` or `yarn start` and navigate to `localhost:3000`.

-- PeopleList Set Up
+- App/PeopleList Set Up
   - Step 1: inside of `App.js` create your constructor function, (don't forget to super()) and add a state object to it.
 Inside that state object define an array called People.
   - Step 2: import people data in like so: `import { people } from './people.js` (if you haven't included people in your `src` directory this wont work);
   _ Step 3: create a method called componentDidMount and set the people data on state.
+  - Step 4: create your `PeopleList` as a function component and import it in as: `import {PeopleList} from './PeopleList'`.
+  - Step 5: pass your `People` data down to PeopleList and render out the People List `<PeopleList people={this.state.People} />`.
+  - Step 6: for each person in `PeopleList` render out the first_name and last_name and email.
+  - Step 7: Go to town styling your components!

+- Styling Components
+  - Step 1: create a file called PeopleList.css and go to town styling!
+Try and center each person on the screen.
+    - Hint: Delete the styles in the app.css and index.css files and do it on your own!
+Make things look pretty!

   ```
   componentDidMount(){
    this.setState({People: people});
   }
   ```

-- Person Set Up
-  - Step 1: create your `PeopleList` as a function component and import it in as: `import {PeopleList} from './PeopleList'`.
-  - Step 2: pass your `People` data down to PeopleList and render out the People List `<PeopleList people={this.state.People} />`.
-  - Step 3: inside of `PeopleList.js` iterate over the props.people and display a `<Person />` component for each person.
-  - Step 4: be sure to pass down each person object from the people array to Person `<Person person={person}/>`.

 ### Examples